Where current science meets the art of training your dog.

 more complicated handling of courses, and more strategy in running the dogs.

+This is your leash walking class!
 We walk as a group in four different environments to learn about our dogs' environmental triggers (squirrel!!), and how to handle them, as well as how to work with our dogs on leash in the company of other dogs and people.
-It's a socialization exercise all around.
-Even better we get in an hour of walking and working with our dogs!
+It's a socialization exercise and a skills tune up.
+Even better we get in an hour of walking and working with our best friend!
 Four weeks, each week is in a different location.
 Dogs must be at least 16 weeks of age and able to work with other dogs and people nearby.
 Dogs must also be physically comfortable walking for about an hour.
+Reactive dogs we can work with.
+Aggressive dogs require a different approach.
+Contact us if you're not sure of the difference